IKImageSizeKit

 What is the YouTube thumbnail file size limit?

-YouTube lists a 2 MB limit for mobile video thumbnails and a 50 MB limit for desktop video or podcast thumbnails.
+YouTube lists a 2 MB limit for mobile video thumbnails, 10 MB for mobile podcast thumbnails, and 50 MB for desktop video or podcast thumbnails.
 Check the upload flow you are using.

 Why does my YouTube thumbnail look blurry?